taocpp/PEGTL/README.md

 * Christopher Diggins and the YARD parser for the general idea.
 * Stephan Beal for the bug reports, suggestions and discussions.
-* Johannes Overmann for his invaluable streplace command-line tool.
+* Johannes Overmann for his invaluable [`streplace`](https://code.google.com/p/streplace/) command-line tool.
 * Sam Hocevar for contributing Visual Studio 2015 compatibility.

 ## License

 The PEGTL is free software distributed under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.html) reproduced here.

+The PEGTL is certified [Open Source](http://www.opensource.org/docs/definition.html) software.

 > Copyright (c) 2014-2015 Dr. Colin Hirsch and Daniel Frey
 >